-Jeff Dean, Google Senior Fellow and SVP, Google Research, said, “Imagine if, every time you learned a new skill (jumping rope, for example), you forgot everything you’d learned – how to balance, how to leap, how to coordinate the movement of your hands – and started learning each new skill from nothing.”
+Jeff Dean, Google Senior Fellow and SVP of Google Research said, “Imagine if, every time you learned a new skill (jumping rope, for example), you forgot everything you’d learned – how to balance, how to leap, how to coordinate the movement of your hands – and started learning each new skill from nothing.”

 This problem may end up with Pathways architecture.
 Unlike other old methods, you don’t have to start from scratch every time.

-The model also enables multiple senses by simultaneously allowing multimodal models that encompass vision, auditory, and language understanding.
+The model also enables multiple senses by simultaneously allowing multimodal models encompassing vision, auditory, and language understanding.
 It is very insightful and less prone to mistakes and biases.

 Also, it could handle more abstract forms of data, helping find useful patterns that have eluded human scientists in complex systems such as climate dynamics.